Abstract:

 - Pseudo Code:

-F1 represents frequent itemset
+F1 represents a frequent itemset

-For each Transaction t in the data-base
+For each Transaction t in the database

 End